 What can we learn from Jessie-Raye Bauer?

 There’s nothing overly ambitious about Jessie-Raye’s portfolio.
 It’s even been built using a template.
 This tells us that those at the top of their game (who, it should be noted, are also those who often have hiring power) aren’t necessarily focused on how slick or flashy your portfolio is.
 As we can see from Jessie-Raye Bauer, it’s ultimately the content that matters.

 Consider alternative options for showcasing your work.
 Could you use a blog?
 An app?
 Heck, could you even create a visual data analytics essay, a bit like this one?
 Consider what novel approaches you can take that will help you to stand out.

 And that’s the end of our list!
-If you’re considering a new career path in data analytics, why not get a taster with our free, five-day data analytics short course?
+If you’re considering a new career path in data analytics, why not check out our list of the best online data analytics courses to get your career-changing journey on its way, or get a taster with our free, five-day data analytics short course?
 You can also find more portfolio inspiration below: